electricbookworks/electric-book/README.md

-# The Electric Book Jekyll template
+# The Electric Book template

 A Jekyll template for creating books in multiple formats: